 Table of Contents

-Choosing a 3D engine before starting augmented reality development
+Choosing a 3d engine before augmented reality development

-The first step in AR development is selecting the right 3D engine.
-This chapter explains why a 3D engine is needed, the common 3D engines for AR development, and their respective pros and cons.
+The first step in AR development is selecting a suitable 3d engine.
+This chapter explains why a 3d engine is needed, common 3d engines for AR development, and their respective advantages and disadvantages.

-Augmented reality is not simply about overlaying 2D or 3D images on a camera feed.
-It is a real-time 3D system, and its core capabilities may also include:
+Augmented reality is not simply overlaying 2d or 3d images on a camera feed.
+It is a real-time 3d system whose core capabilities may also include:

-Achieve realistic occlusion effects between virtual objects and the environment based on real-time estimated scene depth or reconstructed meshes, simulate shadows using lighting estimation algorithms, and achieve lifelike virtual-real fusion.
+• Real-time 3d rendering Achieve realistic occlusion effects between virtual objects and the environment based on real-time estimated scene depth or reconstructed meshes.
+Simulate shadows based on light estimation algorithms to achieve realistic virtual-real fusion.

-These capabilities form the core responsibilities of a typical 3D engine.
-Therefore, selecting the right 3D engine based on specific project requirements is one of the necessary prerequisites for quickly achieving AR effects.
+These capabilities constitute the core responsibilities of a typical 3d engine.
+Therefore, choosing the right 3d engine based on specific project requirements is one of the necessary prerequisites for rapidly achieving AR effects.

-EasyAR supports multiple 3D engines, including common ones like Unity, Unreal, or native development.
-EasyAR provides samples and documentation for Unity and Native.
+EasyAR supports multiple 3d engines, including common ones like Unity, Unreal, or native development.
+EasyAR provides samples and development documentation for Unity and Native.

 Unity

-Unity is positioned as a general-purpose real-time 3D engine and is currently the first choice for most AR developers.
+Unity positions itself as a general-purpose real-time 3d engine and is currently the first choice for most AR developers.
 Unity natively supports cross-platform development for Windows/macOS as well as iOS/Android/visionOS.
 The Unity ecosystem is mature, with comprehensive documentation and examples.

 Native

-Compared to using high-level engines like Unity, developing AR directly based on native graphics APIs (e.g., OpenGL, Vulkan, Metal) offers the following advantages: fewer system dependencies, an extremely streamlined runtime environment, and deep customization of camera models and underlying algorithms.
-However, native API development comes with high engineering and maintenance costs, lacks mature editors and debugging tools, has low iteration efficiency, and faces significant challenges in cross-platform development, making it unsuitable for rapid product delivery.
-It is typically used for implementing simple functionalities.
+Compared to using high-level engines like Unity, the advantages of developing AR directly based on native graphics APIs (such as OpenGL, Vulkan, Metal) can be summarized as follows: fewer system dependencies, an extremely streamlined runtime environment, and deep customization capabilities for the camera model and underlying algorithms.
+However, development using native APIs incurs high engineering and maintenance costs, lacks mature editors and debugging tools, has low iteration efficiency, faces significant challenges in cross-platform development, and is not conducive to rapid product delivery.
+It is typically used for implementing simple features.

 Web

-Web-based AR requires no installation and can be used directly in a browser, with extremely low distribution and reach costs.
-It is inherently cross-platform and suitable for rapid deployment and large-scale user access.
-The development barrier is relatively low, and the front-end ecosystem is mature.
+Web-based solutions require no installation and work directly in browsers, offering extremely low distribution and reach costs.
+They are inherently cross-platform, suitable for rapid deployment and large-scale user access.
+The development barrier is relatively lower, and the front-end ecosystem is mature.

 Further reading